-Any exceptional out of pocket expenses incurred by the Manager, where the Trustee agrees that the nature of the expense is outside the normal day-to-day operation of a Fund.
+Any exceptional out of pocket expenses incurred by the Manager, where the Trustee agrees that the nature of the expense is outside the normal day-to-day operation of the Fund.

-16. The sale and redemption of units
+16. The Sale and Redemption of Units

 - 16.1 The Manager will be available to receive requests for the sale and redemption of units during normal business hours, 8.00am to 6.00pm, excluding weekends, public and bank holidays. - 16.2 Units will be sold by the Manager upon receipt of orders by telephone (for existing Unitholders), letter, facsimile, application form or other form of communication which the Manager deems acceptable, at a price as determined under 16.7 below.
 Units may be purchased directly from the Manager or through a financial adviser or other intermediary.
 A contract note giving details of the units purchased will be issued no later than the next business day after the Dealing Day on which an application to purchase units is valued by.
 Certificates are not issued to Unitholders.
 Unitholders will be sent six-monthly statements as at April and October each year detailing holdings and transactions executed during the period. - 16.3 The Manager makes use of the "delivery versus payment" (DvP) exemption as permitted by the FCA Handbook, which provides for a one day window during which money given to the Manager to buy units is not treated as client money.
-If the Manager has not passed subscription money to the Trustee at the end of the one day window, it will place the subscription money in a client money bank account until it can make the transfer. - 16.4 The minimum holding, investment and redemption amounts applicable to each class of Unit are set out in Appendix A. - The Manager may, at its sole discretion, decide to waive any of the applicable investment minimums. - 16.5 Units will be redeemed by the Manager upon receipt of an order either by telephone, letter, facsimile or other form of communication which the Manager deems acceptable, at a price determined pursuant to paragraph 16.7 below.
-Where orders have been placed either by telephone or facsimile, the redemption proceeds may not be released until the Manager, at its discretion, is in receipt of a written redemption instruction duly signed by the Unitholder(s) in question.
+If the Manager has not passed subscription money to the Trustee at the end of the one day window, it will place the subscription money in a client money bank account until it can make the transfer. - 16.4 The minimum holding, investment and redemption amounts applicable to each class of Unit are set out in Appendix A.

+The Manager may, at its sole discretion, decide to waive any of the above investment minimums.

+- 16.5 Units will be redeemed by the Manager upon receipt of an order either by telephone, letter, facsimile or other form of communication which the Manager deems acceptable, at a price determined pursuant to paragraph 16.7 below.
+Where orders have been placed either by telephone or facsimile the redemption proceeds may not be released until the Manager, at its discretion, is in receipt of a written redemption instruction duly signed by the Unitholder(s) in question.
 Units may be sold back to the Manager directly or through a financial adviser or other intermediary.
 Payment will be made within four working days following receipt of all necessary documentation.
-Unitholders should note that should their holding fall below the minimum holding values detailed in Appendix A, the Manager has the discretion to automatically redeem their entire holding. - The Manager also makes use of the delivery versus payment (DvP) exemption as referred to in paragraph 16.3 above when it redeems units.
+Unitholders should note that should their holding fall below the minimum holding values set out in Appendix A, the Manager has the discretion to automatically redeem their entire holding. - 16.6 The Manager also makes use of the delivery versus payment (DvP) exemption as referred to in paragraph 16.3 above when it redeems units.
 Money due to be paid to Unitholders following a redemption need not be treated as client money provided the redemption proceeds are paid to the Unitholder within a one day window of receipt of the redemption proceeds from the Trustee.
-If the Manager is not able for any reason to pay a Unitholder in that timeframe it will place the redemption money in a client money bank account until it can make the payment. - 16.7 Units are dealt on a forward pricing basis by reference to the next valuation point immediately following receipt of valid instructions by the Manager.
-The Manager has elected to sell and redeem units on a forward pricing basis only. - 16.8 Where a Unitholder requests a redemption of units representing not less than 5% of the value of a Fund or where the Manager considers the deal in some way detrimental to the Fund, the Manager may, at its discretion, give written notice to the Unitholder before the proceeds of the redemption or cancellation would otherwise become payable that, in lieu of paying such proceeds in cash, the Manager will transfer to that Unitholder property attributable to a Fund having the appropriate value (an "in specie transfer").
-The Manager will select the property to be transferred in consultation with the Trustee.
-The Trustee will, in accordance with the Regulations, cancel the units and transfer a proportionate share of the assets of the Fund or such selection from the property of the Fund.
-The Manager and the Trustee must ensure that the selection is made with a view to achieving no more advantage or disadvantage to the Unitholder requesting the redemption than to the continuing Unitholders.
-The Manager may arrange for a Fund to issue units in exchange for assets other than cash, but will only do so where the Manager and Trustee are satisfied and have taken reasonable care that a Fund's acquisition of those assets in exchange for the units concerned is not likely to result in any material prejudice to the interests of Unitholders.
-The Trustee may also, on the instruction of the Manager, pay out of the Fund assets other than cash as payment for the sale of units.
-The Manager will not issue units in exchange for assets the holding of which would be inconsistent with the investment objective of a Fund.
-The Manager will ensure that the beneficial interest in the assets is transferred to the Unitholders in the relevant Fund with effect from the issue of the units.
-Unitholders may be liable to stamp, transfer or financial transaction taxes on the assets they receive on an in specie redemption.
+If the Manager is not able for any reason to pay a Unitholder in that timeframe it will place the redemption money in a client money bank account until it can make the payment.

+Units are dealt on a forward pricing basis by reference to the next valuation point immediately following receipt of valid instructions by the Manager.
+The Manager has elected to sell and redeem units on a forward pricing basis only.